-Tag: Diabetes
+Diabetes

 Bionic Pancreas Outperforms Insulin Pump

-People with type 1 diabetes – a lifelong condition — who used a bionic pancreas instead of manually monitoring glucose using fingerstick tests and delivering insulin using a pump were more likely to have blood glucose levels consistently within the normal range, with fewer dangerous lows or highs.
+People with type 1 diabetes ΓÇô a lifelong condition -- who used a bionic pancreas instead of manually monitoring glucose using fingerstick tests and delivering insulin using a pump were more likely to have blood glucose levels consistently within the normal range, with fewer dangerous lows or highs.
 The full report of the findings, funded by the National Institutes of Health, was published June 15th 2014 in the New England Journal of Medicine.

 How Obesity-Induced Diabetes Begins

-“We’ve described the etiology [cause] of obesity-related diabetes.
-We’ve pinpointed the steps, the way the whole thing happens,” said Jerrold M. Olefsky, MD, associate dean for Scientific Affairs and Distinguished Professor of Medicine at UC San Diego.
+Scientists from the University of California, San Diego School of Medicine have discovered the sequence of early cellular responses that can ultimately lead to obesity-induced insulin resistance and diabetes.
+The cells respond, the investigators said, to a high-fat diet. ΓÇ£WeΓÇÖve described the etiology [cause] of obesity-related diabetes.
+WeΓÇÖve pinpointed the steps, the way the whole thing happens,ΓÇ¥ said Jerrold M. Olefsky, MD, associate dean for Scientific Affairs and Distinguished Professor of Medicine at UC San Diego.

 The Subtle Signs of Diabetes

+FROM THE MAYO CLINIC Early symptoms of diabetes, especially type 2 diabetes, can be subtle or seemingly harmless ΓÇö if you have symptoms at all.
+Over time, however, you may develop diabetes complications, even if you haven't had diabetes symptoms.
 In the United States alone, nearly 7 million people have undiagnosed diabetes, according to the American Diabetes Association.
-But you don’t need to become a statistic.
-Understanding possible diabetes symptoms can lead to early diagnosis and treatment — and a lifetime of better health.
+But you don't need to become a statistic.
+Understanding possible diabetes symptoms can lead to early diagnosis and treatment ΓÇö and a lifetime of better health.

 On The Horizon: A Better Way To Measure Blood Glucose

 Researchers have developed a method for measuring glucose concentrations in saliva, and they say it would be a significant improvement in managing diabetes.
+The scientists, from Brown University, devised a new biochip sensor that measures blood sugar levels in saliva rather than blood.

 6 Tips for Overcoming Diabetes Burnout

-Diabetes isn’t easy, and having to prick your finger day in and day out to check your blood sugar can be grating.
+By Ginger Vieira Diabetes isn’t easy, and having to prick your finger day in and day out to check your blood sugar can be grating.
 Even though this task takes up about a combined 120 seconds of our day, it’s a tedious responsibility that comes with “good” or “bad” news depending on whatever our blood sugar is.
 After a while, who could blame you for being sick of it, for forgetting to do it, or for wanting to forget you have diabetes altogether?

 Glucose Dips Overnight a Risk for Diabetics